Fusion of deterministically generated photonic graph states

 Our experimental setup is schematically shown in \Fig\ref{fig:setup}d and consists of two $^{87}$Rb atoms trapped in a high-finesse optical cavity.
-Both atoms are positioned at anti-nodes of the cavity mode to ensure strong light-matter coupling with a cooperativity of $C\approx1.6$, and hence to enable efficient generation of single photons via a vacuum-stimulated Raman adiabatic passage (vSTIRAP) \cite{MorinPRL2019}.
-In order to minimize cross-talk between the two emitters, the cavity resonance is detuned by $\Delta=\unit{-150}{\mega\hertz}$ with respect to the $\ket{F=1,m_F=\pm1}\leftrightarrow\ket{F'=1,m_F=\pm1}$ transition \cite{Langenfeld2020}.
-Here, we use the atomic state notation $\ket{F,m_F}$, where $F$ ($F'$) denotes the total angular momentum of the ground (excited) state and $m_F$ its projection along the quantization axis.
-The latter is given by a magnetic field oriented along the $y$ axis (cavity axis), giving rise to a Zeeman splitting with Larmor frequency $\omega_L=2\pi\times\unit{100}{\kilo\hertz}$.
-The photons are outcoupled from the cavity and directed towards a polarization-resolving detection setup consisting of a polarizing beam splitter and a pair of single-photon detectors.
+Both atoms are positioned at anti-nodes of the cavity mode to ensure strong light-matter coupling with a cooperativity of $C=1.8$, and hence to enable efficient generation of single photons via a vacuum-stimulated Raman adiabatic passage (vSTIRAP) \cite{MorinPRL2019}.
+The cooperativity $C=g^2/(2\kappa\gamma)$ is defined in terms of the cavity quantum electrodynamics parameters $(g,\kappa,\gamma)/2\pi=\unit{(5.4,2.7,3.0)}{\mega\hertz}$.
+Here $g$ denotes the coupling rate of a single atom to the cavity mode for the $\text{D}_2$ line transition $\ket{F=1,m_F=\pm1}\leftrightarrow\ket{F'=2,m'_F=\pm2}$, $\kappa$ is the total cavity-field decay rate and $\gamma$ the atomic-polarisation decay rate.
+We use the atomic state notation $\ket{F,m_F}$ ($\ket{F',m'_F}$), where $F$ ($F'$) denotes the total angular momentum of the ground (excited) state and $m_F$ ($m'_F$) its projection along the quantisation axis.
+The latter is given by a magnetic field oriented along the $y$ axis (cavity axis), giving rise to a Zeeman splitting with Larmor frequency $\omega_L/2\pi=\unit{100}{\kilo\hertz}$.
+In order to minimise cross-talk between the two emitters, the cavity resonance is detuned by $\Delta/2\pi=\unit{-150}{\mega\hertz}$ with respect to the $\ket{F=1,m_F=\pm1}\leftrightarrow\ket{F'=1,m'_F=\pm1}$ transition \cite{Langenfeld2020}.
+The photons are outcoupled from the cavity and directed towards a polarisation-resolving detection setup consisting of a polarising beam splitter and a pair of single-photon detectors.
 The vSTIRAP control laser can be applied either globally along the $x$ direction acting on both atoms simultaneously or atom-selectively using an acousto-optic deflector (AOD) combined with a high-NA objective on the $z$ axis.
 Additionally, atomic state manipulation like optical pumping or coherent driving of Raman transitions can be carried out on both atoms simultaneously via global laser beams.